pbochynski/photospace/README.md

 # Photospace.app

-A privacy-first OneDrive photo library analyzer.
-This tool helps you find and remove groups of similar photos to free up space.
+A privacy-first OneDrive photo library analyzer and organizer.
+Find and remove duplicate photos, discover photo series, and manage your photo library efficiently.
 All processing happens directly in your browser using AI models running locally.
 Your photos are never uploaded to a third-party server.

+## 🚀 Quick Overview

+- 🔒 **100% Private** - All AI processing happens in your browser
+- 🤖 **Smart AI** - CLIP vision model for accurate similarity detection
+- 📁 **Easy Organization** - Browse, scan, and analyze your OneDrive photos
+- 🎯 **Two Analysis Modes** - Find duplicates (AI) or photo series (time-based)
+- ⚡ **Fast Processing** - Parallel workers with pause/resume capability
+- 💾 **Backup & Sync** - Export/import embeddings across devices
+- 🗑️ **Quick Cleanup** - Select and delete duplicates with one click

 ## Features